 Artificial Intelligence, what is it?
 Is it the same as Machine Learning?
 A lot of us use both these terms interchangeably, but they are not the same.
 In fact, Machine Learning is a subset of Artificial Intelligence.
 How about Big Data and Cloud Computing?
 What is all the hype about them?
 I will introduce each one of them briefly before discussing their usage in the Oil and Gas business.

 Let’s start with Artificial Intelligence.
-What is it and how is it improving the decision making within Oil and Gas business?
+What is it and how is it improving the decision-making within the Oil and Gas business?

 Machine Learning is a sub-set of Artificial Learning, which provides the statistical tools to explore and analyze data.
 It is all about “Training” and “Prediction”.
 So, is it a programming language?